Privacy Policy

 No system is unbreakable.
 If you discover a vulnerability, please report it via a private GitHub security advisory at github.com/elkimek/get-based/security.

 If we update this policy, we'll change the Effective date above and mention it in the app's changelog.
-Material changes will also be announced on the app's first launch after the update.
+Material changes, or changes to the app's built-in privacy version, will also be shown on the app's first launch after the update and the app will ask you to accept the current Terms and Privacy Policy before continuing.

 Privacy questions: privacy@getbased.health